Impressions from the Seahawks’ preseason win against the Los Angeles Chargers

 While Chargers’ starting quarterback Philip Rivers did not play a down, Russell Wilson played the first three series, leading the Seahawks to two touchdowns and one failed possession that ended in a punt.

-But that wasn’t all we saw out of the Seahawks 23-15 win over the Chargers.
+But that wasn’t all we saw out of the Seahawks win Saturday night.

 Here are five more impressions on the night that was.